Traffic Modeling - Phantom Traffic Jams and Traveling Jamitons

 Comparison with Real Traffic

 A nice video of emergent phantom traffic jams (copyright: Dirk Helbing) shows a long straight road in Cairo, Egypt.
 Strong similarities with the above simulations are present.
 The typical shape of jamitons is visible, as well as their ability to travel backwards on the road.
-Unfortunately, too many disturbances (on- and off ramps, interactions between multiple lanes) prevent an undisturbed evolution.
+Unfortunately, too many perturbations (on- and off ramps, interactions between multiple lanes) prevent an unperturbed evolution.
 In particular, roll waves, as predicted by our simulations, are not clearly visible here.
 We would love to hear of any observations of traffic roll waves.

 Conclusions